Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 Implementation risks and challenges

-1. Moving to Cloud Native brings flexibility, but it also comes with serious challenges, both technical and organizational.
+Moving to Cloud Native provides flexibility, but it also comes with serious challenges, both technical and organizational.

-8. Moving to Cloud Native is not only a technical project, but also a process change.
+Moving to Cloud Native is not only a technical project, but also a change in processes.

-10. Choosing the right tools.
-Service meshes (Istio, Linkerd), cloud providers (AWS, GCP, Yandex Cloud), CI/CD systems (GitLab, Jenkins, Argo CD) — the choice is vast.
+Service meshes (Istio, Linkerd), cloud providers (AWS, GCP, Yandex Cloud), CI/CD systems (GitLab, Jenkins, Argo CD) - the choice is huge.

 Recommendations for adopting Cloud Native in B2B companies

 Start with an assessment.
-Map current business processes, identify bottlenecks and define adoption goals.
-Don't try to break the monolith apart all at once — carve out individual domains that will deliver the greatest payoff.
-Choose technologies to fit the tasks.
-Containerization and Kubernetes suit almost every scenario, but a service mesh or complex GitOps is best adopted gradually.
+Map the current business processes, identify bottlenecks, and define the goals of the rollout.
+Do not try to break the monolith apart all at once - isolate the domains that will deliver the most value.
+Choose technologies based on the task.
+Containerization and Kubernetes fit almost all scenarios, but service mesh or advanced GitOps should be introduced gradually.
 Build CI/CD and IaC.

 Store not only code but also infrastructure configuration in Git repositories, and build pipelines with automated tests and security checks.
 Ensure observability.
 Adopt monitoring (Prometheus, Grafana), logging (Loki, ELK stack) and tracing (Jaeger, OpenTelemetry).
 This lets you detect failures quickly and analyze performance.
 Adopt DevSecOps.
 Integrate vulnerability scanners, dependency checks and key management into your CI/CD pipeline.